iuryrosal/automated-ingestion-data/README.md

       "start_time": "Sun, 04 Sep 2022 11:28:16 GMT"
     }

+## Go up in the cloud (AWS)
+To upload this application to the cloud, I believe the application would be hosted on a memory-optimized AWS EC2 instance or AWS ECS.
+The database can be allocated in RDS and CSVs can be allocated to be read from an S3 bucket.
+However, this would require some adaptations to the source code.

+## About tests
+I didn't have time to do tests with 100% coverage, but I took the liberty of writing some to show off some of my knowledge and concern for having testable code.

 ## Git Commit Convention
 The commits carried out in this project seek to follow this Git Commit pattern to facilitate maintenance and knowledge management: